UsabilityEngineering/bennys-ux-portfolio/j02/README.md

 Setting it up was no hassle.
 The User Interface the stream deck application has is quite **learnable**(F2).
 Simply drag the action you want (from the right hand side of the screen) into one of the 15 keys you want, input any extra additions you want with it on the bottom of the UI and that's it.
 The **usefulness** with this product is not limited at all; if you are quite savvy with APIs you can easily add one onto the stream deck app and make it do anything you want it to.
 Using this stream deck is very **satisfying** as I simply have to touch a couple buttons and I have all my brokers open in a browser window along with my Blackboard and gmail in literally a second(F3).

+### [Example F3](https://i.imgur.com/D2qduDQ.mp4)

 Every morning I would usually have to wait 1-2 minutes on the computer loading up all the background applications.
-I would be waiting until the loading was done, then it would let me launch the browser and from there I would have to indiviual type out each webpage I need.
+I would be waiting until the loading was done, then it would let me launch the browser and from there I would have to individually type out each webpage that is needed.
 Safe to say that the stream deck has been saving roughly 5 minutes each morning.
-However, now every morning I turn on my computer,I press a couple buttons and I am instantly ready to accomplish what is needed for that day.
+However, now every morning I turn on my computer, I press a couple buttons and I am instantly ready to accomplish what is needed for that day.
+Having a stream deck also helps in making those forgetful key command shortcuts easier to use.
+You can just assign that shortcut command to a button once, and it will activate upon it being pressed.
-### [Example F3](https://i.imgur.com/D2qduDQ.mp4)

-https://user-images.githubusercontent.com/30060268/116829523-fa50c080-ab58-11eb-80c9-cdd809644a4c.mov
+I believe that the stream deck was built with efficiency in mind.
+It allows the user to accomplish their tasks faster than ever. https://user-images.githubusercontent.com/30060268/116829523-fa50c080-ab58-11eb-80c9-cdd809644a4c.mov